 Getting Started with MSP360 Managed Remote Desktop

-Then, in the Managing Installation Packages section, hit Remote Desktop for Windows.
+In the Managing Installation Packages section, click the option for your system.
+We choose Windows, as it is the most popular.
 The download will start automatically.
-This installation file is for your main computer - the one you’re going to use to control other machines.
-After it downloads, find the file in your Downloads folder and double-click it.
+This installation file is for your main computer – the one you’re going to use to control other machines.
+When the download is complete, find the file in your Downloads folder and double-click it.
 The wizard will guide you through the process of installation.

 Use the Incoming Connection section to specify the connection parameters.

 In the Limitations tab, you can restrict the outgoing connections and access to configuration and GUI if needed.

 The Misc tab contains keyboard shortcuts, sound, and tray options.

 The Security tab is where you can set additional protection for your users’ computers.
 Here, you can set the PIN length and its frequency of change.
 Additionally – and this is highly recommended – here you can define a password that you’ll use to access the computers, so that no one but you will be able to do it.

 After you’re done with customization, click Generate Installation Script.
 You’ll get two options for applying your preconfigured build: the URL and the command line script that should be used with the installation file.
 The first one is for your customers; they will be able to download the build version for their company.
 The second one is used mostly for bulk installation – for instance, with an RMM solution.
 In this guide, we’ll use the URL option.